Village Aling The Way To Jiri To Everest Trekking

 Is hiring a guide or porter mandatory?

-Yes, guide or porter hiring is mandatory while trekking in the Everest region.
-They help you carry your baggage and help in navigating the location and communicating with the locals, and they help if any emergency arises.
+Yes, hiring a guide or porter is mandatory when trekking in the Everest region.
+They help you carry your baggage, navigate the location, communicate with the locals, and assist if any emergency arises.

 What role do guides and porters play during the trek?